mnichol3/my_jgcri/CEDS/notes/renv-pr.md

 * From an R session: `renv::::restore()`

 The `renv::restore()` function retrieves the library package metadata from `renv.lock` and installs the packages to the project's own library located in `CEDS/renv/library/<subdirs>/`.
 As an example, here is the full `renv` path from my CEDS-dev frozen emissions branch renv library: `CEDS-dev/renv/library/R-3.4/x86_64-pc-linux-gnu/`.
 The [renv docs](https://rstudio.github.io/renv/reference/restore.html) describe restoring a project in further detail.

+**Note**: The following packages were not discovered by renv's dependency scan (may not be required) but were installed anyway due to the package check in `parameters/global_settings.R`:
+  * reshape v0.8.6
+  * XML v3.98-1.5
+    * Installation of XML v3.98-1.5 failed; using v3.99-0.3 instead